SimonSharville/gulp4_bootstrap4_boilerplate/README.md

     npm rm gulp-NAME                                    (To remove a package)

-To Duplicate Project
-    To Duplicate poject, Copy project, rename it and in terminal type: npm install

 SARD Styles and Scripts =======
   This is a Boilerplate for SARD styles, using Bootstrap 4 with Roboto font.